Many people fall victim to fraud each year. Read on to learn about four risks you should be aware of.

-They want to do anything they can to make their own lives easier, not caring if yours becomes more difficult.
+It’s disappointing that people actively devise ways to try to steal your identity, get access to your bank account, hijack your Social Security number, and more.
+Their goal is to make their own lives easier, regardless of the impact on others.
 But, have no fear: if you educate yourself on their methods, you’ll be able to identify a scam when you see one and avoid becoming a victim.
-And look at you — reading articles like this one is a great first step.
-Way to go!

-1. What is the “dark web?”
+1. What is the dark web?

 This information is all for sale!
 Fraudsters have all sorts of strategies to get your information—Social Security numbers, bank account numbers, email passwords—and sell it on the dark web to the highest bidder.

-And now for the million dollar question: Why don’t authorities just shut them down?
+And now for the million-dollar question: Why don’t authorities just shut them down?
 They do.
 But when one is shut down, another soon takes its place.
 Government agencies and private security companies continually monitor the dark web.

 The most effective course of action is for you to hold your information close and learn to recognize a fraud when you see one.
 Ignoring (or better yet—reporting!) the schemes designed to trick you out of your personal information will give you the highest odds possible of not having your information up for sale on the dark web.
-You can do this!

 2. Money mules